privacybydesign/go-ideal-issuer/README.md

         branded as merchant certificate, because merchants have to use it.
 It is however the certificate of the bank.

-        The certificate must be a DER-encoded X509 certificate.
+        The certificate must be a PEM-encoded X509 certificate.
 To test whether the key has the right format, the following command can be used:
-        `openssl x509 -in <filename> -inform der`.
+        `openssl x509 -in <filename> -inform pem`.
       * `ideal_merchant_cert` is the certificate (public key) of the key pair that is used to send messages to the bank as a merchant.
 This certificate also has to be uploaded at the bank.

-        The certificate must be a DER-encoded X509 certificate.
+        The certificate must be a PEM-encoded X509 certificate.
 To test whether the key has the right format, the following command can be used:
-        `openssl x509 -in <filename> -inform der`.
+        `openssl x509 -in <filename> -inform pem`.
       * `ideal_merchant_sk` is the private key corresponding to `ideal_merchant_cert`.
-        The key must be in non-encrypted, DER-encoded PKCS8 format.
+        The key must be in non-encrypted, PEM-encoded PKCS1 format or in non-encrypted, PEM-encoded PKCS8 format.

-        To test whether the key has the right format, the following command can be used:
+        To test whether the key has the right format, one of the following commands must accept the key:
+        * `openssl rsa -in <filename> -inform pem`
-        `openssl pkcs8 -in <filename> -inform der -nocrypt`
+        * `openssl pkcs8 -in <filename> -inform pem -nocrypt`

      All paths must be relative to the configuration directory.